 As F-1 and J-1 students, their primary purpose is to study.
 Employment is highly restricted (maximum 20 hours per week on campus) and is only a benefit to their F-1 or J-1 status, which is why our office is very careful with employment advising and authorizations.
 Please remind your faculty and staff who supervise international students that they cannot exceed 20 hours per week and are not eligible for Additional Compensation (Ad Comp) since that would put them over the limit.
 It is a good idea to track the hours of those on assistantships to make sure they remain within their appointed hours (no more than 20 hours/week for a 50% appointment and no more than 10 hours/week for a 25% appointment).

-Online Work Permits no longer exist in the new Workday system.
 Our office will notify Payroll and the involved department if/when a student is not eligible for On-Campus employment.
-Paper Vendor Work Permits will still be used for those employers that are not in the LSU Payroll/Workday system, such as the LSU Bookstore (Barnes and Noble), LSU Dining (Chartwells), etc.
+Paper Vendor Work Permits are only used for those employers that are not in the LSU Payroll/Workday system, such as the LSU Bookstore (Barnes and Noble), LSU Dining (Chartwells), etc.

 As a reminder, new students cannot begin working before the date of our Orientation program, so please keep that in mind for appointment start dates.
 If the students or their employing department are not able to access their Workday documents, please contact HR.
 If there are questions about how to fill out tax forms, please contact LSU Payroll at 204 Thomas Boyd Hall, 225-578-3321.